PhilTIG/BarcodePackaging/Reference/BoxEmpty_Transfer_PRD.md

 ### 2. Transfer to Group Functionality

 #### 2.1 Transfer Button Logic
-- **Availability**: When groups exist in the CSV and box is 100% complete
+- **Availability**: When customer has groupName from CSV AND box is 100% complete
-- **Action**: Move box contents to group view while maintaining box number
+- **Action**: Instant automatic transfer to customer's existing CSV group (no manual selection)
-- **Data Structure**: Track original box number and transfer timestamps
-- **Real-time Updates**: Group views update immediately upon transfer
+- **API Logic**: Auto-detect customer's groupName from database, no targetGroup parameter required
+- **Exclusivity**: Never shown simultaneously with Empty button
+- **No Manual Selection**: Group assignment is automatic based on existing CSV data

 #### 2.2 Group View Integration
 - **Display**: Show transferred boxes with original box numbers preserved